olov-andersson/rl_obstacle_avoidance/README.md

 ## Usage Example with OpenAI Gym: ##

     # Prereqs:
-    # Import from nth_order_integrator.py (due to parameterization we load the environments dynamically into Gym)
+    # Import from nth_order_integrator.py (due to parameterization we dynamically load the Gym environment)
     # Assumes relevant env parameters are in the arg parser

     # Then create the paramerized environment and register an env_id for Gym